More By This Author

 The super-elusive leadership quality

-By Derek Murphy
+Derek Murphy //December 20, 2013//

-A recent IBM survey asked global CEOs to name the most important leadership quality they needed, but are hard-pressed to find.
+A recent IBM survey asked global CEOs to name the most important leadership quality they needed but are hard-pressed to find.

 According to the survey of more than 1,500 CEOs from 60 countries and 33 industries worldwide, chief executives believe creativity is the most vital leadership competency.